 The Fund's terms and conditions provide for the terms of subscriptions and redemptions of units and it is, therefore, exposed to the liquidity risk of meeting unitholder redemptions.
 However, the Fund is allowed to borrow in order to satisfy redemptions.
-The Fund's securities are considered to be readily realizable as they are all listed on stock markets.
-The Fund Manager monitors the liquidity requirements on a regular basis and seeks to ensure that sufficient funds are available to meet any commitments as they arise.
+The Fund's bank balances, investments measured at amortized cost and placements are considered to be readily realisable.
+The Fund Manager monitors liquidity requirements on a regular basis and seeks to ensure that funds are available to meet commitments as they arise.

-Market Risk
+Market risk

-Market Risk is the risk that changes in market prices - such as foreign exchange rates, interest rates and equity prices will affect the Fund's income or the fair value of its holdings in financial instruments.
+Market Risk is the risk that changes in market prices - such as foreign exchange rates, special commission rates and equity prices will affect the Fund's income or the fair value of its holdings in financial instruments.